Fidelity Smart MoneySM Playbook

 What if I can't pay my bills?

 Whether you’ve suddenly lost your income or you’re staring down a bill you don’t have the cash to pay, realizing you can’t cover an essential expense can be scary.
 Fortunately, there are resources and options to consider for expenses such as your rent, mortgage, and medical bills.
 Understanding your choices beforehand can help you prepare to navigate sticky situations when they arise.
-Even better, having an emergency fund of $1,000 or more stashed away can help provide a little cushion when unplanned costs pop up.
+Even better, having an emergency savings of $1,000 or more stashed away can help provide a little cushion when unplanned costs pop up.

 6 min estimated reading time